QuTech-Delft/imsep/docs/code-quality/index.md

 As mentioned in the [code review](../version-control/advanced-cycle.md#code-reviews) section, immature teams tend to have discussions about code style.
 "Should we use spaces between mathematical operations?", "In what order do we import other libraries?" are examples of such discussions.
-Fortunately, as Python is a mature language, most of this has already been figured out, and guidelines exist known as [Python Enhancement Proposals](https://peps.python.org/)(PEP).
+Fortunately, as Python is a mature language, most of this has already been figured out.
+Guidelines exist known as the [Python Enhancement Proposals](https://peps.python.org/) (PEP).

-[PEP 8 ](https://peps.python.org/pep-0008/) focuses on code style, and packages exist which automatically enforce these guidelines.
+[PEP 8](https://peps.python.org/pep-0008/) focuses on code style, and packages exist which automatically enforce these guidelines.
 However, many good practices are not covered by these packages, and are often learnt through experience.
-The following examples highlight these with a short example in Python.
+The following examples highlight these with a Python snippet:

 1. The use of visual clustering, so that parts of the code that “belong” together are easily recognisable: